stefkeB/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcSlabTypeEnum.md

 The slab is used to represent a landing within a stair or ramp.

 ### BASESLAB
+The slab is used to represent a floor slab against the ground (and thereby being a part of the foundation).
+Another name is mat foundation.

 ### APPROACH_SLAB
 Iis part of bridge abutment providing transition from embankment to the bridge